davenverse/shellfish/docs/files/file_manipulation.md

 ### `exists`

-This function checks whether or not a file exists in a specified path and returns `true` if it does:
+This function checks whether a file exists at a specified path:

 @:select(api-style)